Clinical Evaluation Report templates for the EU MDR

 • Annex I General Safety and Performance Requirements.
 The Annex I GSPRs are a comprehensive list of requirements, some (but not all) of which will relate to a particular device.
 Each Requirement will need a dedicated piece of evidence to demonstrate conformity.
 A good quality Clinical Evaluation Report template will be flexible enough to account for the huge number of possible permutations.

 • Device risk classification.
 Annex VIII MDR defines four risk classes of medical device - Class I, IIa, IIb and III.
-Clinical Evaluation is markedly different in each risk class, meaning that a Clinical Evaluation Report template or example must properly address the unique requirements for each individual risk class.
+Clinical Evaluation needs handling differently for each risk class, meaning that a Clinical Evaluation Report template must properly address the full spectrum of requirements for all classes of device.

 • Vigilance and PMCF findings.
 An MDR requirement is to compile and clinically interpret the findings of Vigilance and Post-Market Clinical Follow-up (PMCF) systems, and to summarise this interpretation in the Clinical Evaluation Report.
 This process requires the writer to have sufficient clinical knowledge and acumen to perform such an interpretation.